vmware-tanzu/pinniped/README.md

 first check out our [Code of Conduct](doc/code-of-conduct.md), and then [our contributing doc](doc/contributing.md).

-## Licence
+## License

-Pinniped is open source and licenced under Apache License Version 2.0.
+Pinniped is open source and licensed under Apache License Version 2.0.
 See [LICENSE](LICENSE) file.

 Copyright 2020 VMware, Inc.